 Document Checklist for Grant Proposals: Part 2

 Part 1 listed documents to collect during the prospect research stage.
-In Part 2, we’ll continue our checklist with content to collect when you submit your letter of inquiry or proposal.
+In Part 2, we’ll continue our checklist with content to collect when you are submitting your letters of inquiry or grant proposals.

 Letter of inquiry.
 Grantmakers are increasingly asking for a letter of inquiry (LOI), a 1-3 page condensed version of your proposal.
 See this article for more tips on how to write LOIs and find samples.